main-img

 Let Palestine Speak, here’s how:

-1. Government request transparency: Complete transparency on requests—both legal and voluntary—submitted by the Israeli government and the Israeli Cyber Unit, including all data related to the request and subsequent actions taken by Meta.
-Users have to be able to appeal content decisions.
+1. Government Request Transparency: Complete transparency on requests—both legal and voluntary—submitted by governments worldwide, including the Israeli government and the Israeli Cyber Unit, EU, and Palestinian Authority law enforcement agencies, and others.
+This transparency should involve Meta publicly sharing all data related to the request and subsequent actions taken by Meta.

-2. Automation transparency: Transparency about where automation and machine learning algorithms are being used in the content moderation process, including complete data on whether content was correctly moderated, as well as key words and hate speech lexicon used for both Arabic and Hebrew languages.
+2. Automation Transparency & Unbiased Datasets: Full transparency about where and when automation and machine learning algorithms are being used in the content moderation process, including complete data on whether the content was correctly moderated, as well as keywords and hate speech lexicon used for both Arabic and Hebrew languages.
+Furthermore, Meta must commit to rooting out biased training datasets, and ensure that implementation of AI Generative tools does not produce insulting and dehumanizing results.
+Finally, Meta should invest in increased human moderation in complex socio-political contexts, such as Israel and Palestine, to ensure more nuanced and accurate moderation is possible in times of crisis.

-5. Hate Speech Against Palestinians: With the recent dramatic increase of hate speech against Palestinians on Meta’s platforms, specifically in Hebrew, Meta must improve their Hebrew language content moderation by creating a Hebrew hate speech lexicon.
+5. Hate Speech Against Palestinians: With the recent dramatic increase of hate speech against Palestinians on Meta’s platforms, specifically in Hebrew, Meta must improve their Hebrew language content moderation and provide increased transparency on the efficiency of their Hebrew language classifiers.
+Meta must fight hate speech in all languages to ensure the safety of Palestinian users and all people around the world.

 RESOURCES